 I vividly remember the first time I heard Aaron Copland’s Appalachian Spring in college.
 That began my love affair with classical music, which continues to this day.

 One thing is certain—music is powerful.
-Just listening to it—and it doesn’t have to be the favs on our playlist—can trigger emotion, such as patriotism, sadness, joy, excitement; it can relieve pain and depression; it causes the release of various chemicals such as testosterone, oxytocin, and those feel-good endorphins, such as dopamine, according to this Time magazine article.
+Just listening to it—and it doesn’t have to be the favs on our playlist—can trigger emotion, such as patriotism, sadness, joy, excitement; it can relieve pain and depression; it causes the release of various chemicals such as testosterone, oxytocin, and those feel-good endorphins, such as dopamine, according to this NCBI article.
 In fact, music taps into the same neurochemicals as sex, according to a recent study in the journal Nature Neuroscience.

 Since we humans seem hard-wired to respond to music, doesn’t it make sense to invite this powerful ally into the bedroom?